IHT & Farms - The Current Position

 - Partnership property - still 50% BPR - protection of beneficial interest

-- Lifetime gifting for IHT saving - holdover relief remains - the need to understand CGT including rollover relief and protect against GROB and failed PETs
+- Lifetime gifting for IHT saving - holdover relief remains - the need to understand CGT including rollover relief and protect against GROB (Gifts with Reservation of Benefit) and failed PETs (Potentially Exempt Transfers)

-- The importance of current and future farm values, e.g. the impact of ‘AOCs’
+- The importance of current and future farm values on all potential liability, e.g. the impact of ‘AOCs’

 - Funding the future IHT liabilities in the context of funding end of life care